Slimprogrammer/alx-zero_day/0x03-git/README.md

-my read me for 0x03-git
+my read me for 0x03-git updated by coworker